Every now and then I read a book that changes what I know is possible.

 There is another advantage–the vital force which would be required to prop up your body, if you should exercise in a standing position, can be thrown into any muscle you may be endeavoring to develop (and it is possible to exercise every muscle of the body evenly) without any strain upon the heart.
 In this recumbent position no danger can result, while it is very possible to overtax this most important of all muscles in the gymnasium.”

-An Hour in the Morning
+Spend an Hour in the Morning on Growing Younger

 Sanford started his day with his one-hour workout in bed.
 He believed that exercising in a consistent place at a consistent time in a consistent way was a key to his success.